soroush-habibi/abrnoc-subscription-task/README.md

 1 - First you should run MongoDB database on port 27017
 Open this link and follow the guide: https://www.mongodb.com/docs/manual/administration/install-community/

-You can also use official ocker image of mongo:
+You can also use official docker image of mongo:

 ```bash
   docker pull mongo